Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Discussion

 \subsection{Knowledge Regression Between Generations}

 Multiple model families show newer models knowing \emph{less} than their predecessors on IKP.
-Two mechanisms account for this: (1)~RLHF conservatism~\citep{ouyang2022training} increasing between generations, so the newer model likely knows the facts but refuses to state them under the IKP prompt (Section~\ref{sec:silent-tax}); (2)~genuine knowledge transfer loss when a smaller student replaces a larger predecessor in the same naming family---GPT-3.5 Turbo~\citep{brown2020language} outperforms GPT-4o-mini on T3/T4 by 10+ pp. Later generations partially reverse these regressions (Claude 4.5/4.6 recover, DeepSeek v3.2 recovers from v3.1's drop).
+Two mechanisms account for this: (1)~RLHF conservatism~\citep{ouyang2022training} increasing between generations, so the newer model likely knows the facts but refuses to state them under the IKP prompt (Section~\ref{sec:silent-tax}); (2)~apparent knowledge loss when a smaller model succeeds a larger one in the same naming family (GPT-3.5 Turbo~\citep{brown2020language} outperforms GPT-4o-mini, $62.2\%$ vs $55.4\%$), which we cannot cleanly separate from the size difference itself.
+Later generations partially reverse these regressions (Claude 4.5/4.6 recover, DeepSeek v3.2 recovers from v3.1's drop).